-The Australian Government Department of Agriculture, Fisheries and Forestry (DAFF) is responsible for developing and reviewing biosecurity policy for the importation of animals and their products.
+The Australian Government Department of Agriculture (the department) is responsible for developing and reviewing biosecurity policy for the importation of animals and their products.
 This is done through a science-based risk evaluation process.
-At the completion of the process and following consideration of stakeholder comments, DAFF is then responsible for implementing the import protocol, including any risk management measures.
+At the completion of the process and following consideration of stakeholder comments, the department is then responsible for implementing the import protocol, including any risk management measures.